-Half‑Hourly Electricity Meters: Why You Might Be Stuck With One — and What You Can Still Do to Save
+Half-Hourly Electricity Meters: Are You Stuck With One — and How to Cut the Costs

 Thomas McGlynn • 1 July 2025